Radiation Therapy

 MRS Clinical Placements - Radiation Therapy

-Radiation Therapy students gain experience through non-paid clinical placements at one or more clinical sites across Ontario and in New Brunswick, Newfoundland, Nova Scotia, and Saskatchewan.
+Radiation Therapy students gain experience through non-paid clinical placements at one or more sites across Ontario including sites in Mississauga, New Market, Barrie, Ottawa, Kingston, Oshawa, Sudbury, Thunder Bay, and Toronto*.
+There are also out-of-province opportunities in New Brunswick, Newfoundland, Nova Scotia, and Saskatchewan (see below).
 Radiation Therapy students graduate with 42 weeks of clinical experience:

 • 8 weeks at the end of Year 1